 So, as a man who knows a thing or two about kitchen appliances, Heston got on board with developing and pitching the great Breville products to UK retailers.
 The initial launch was for just 16 products, but now the Sage range includes many of Breville’s espresso machines, coffee makers, and other excellent kitchen gadgets.
 The only thing that’s missing is a commis chef to keep your kitchen tidy as you go.

 The first (and biggest) difference is the Nespresso machine line-up.
-Sage only stock the Creatista range (Plus, Pro, and Uno) whereas Breville has a far more extensive selection of Nespresso single-serve machines.
-This includes the Creatista (Plus and Pro), Pixie, Inissia, CitiZ, Essenza, and Vertuo range.
+Sage only stocks the Creatista range (Plus, Pro, and Uno) whereas Breville has a far more extensive selection of Nespresso single-serve machines.
+This includes the Creatista (Plus and Pro), Pixie, Inissia, CitiZ, Essenza, and Vertuo ranges.

 Overall, there’s a total of 23 Nespresso coffee machines available from Breville but only 3 from Sage.

 However, the Creatista Uno is the only machine that is only sold by Sage, not Breville too.
 The fully automatic machine offers a more simplified user interface than the Creatista Plus but without the touchscreen and extra features of the Creatista Pro.

 There are some minor differences between Sage and Breville’s drip coffee options too: